-The Going Out Guide staff fields lots of how-do-I-entertain-kids questions during our weekly Got Plans? discussion (Thursdays at 1 p.m.), especially as school vacations approach.
+The Going Out Guide staff fields lots of how-do-I-entertain-kids questions during our online discussion (every other Thursday at 1 p.m.), especially as school vacations approach.
 We consulted co-workers, friends and friends-of-friends with kids to create this guide to child-friendly D.C. — a guide that’s intended for people without children.
 (But parents, you should read on as well — some of the most attuned moms and dads in our office didn’t know all of these spots.)

 You might have visited some of these places soon after arriving in Washington, while others are things you’ve never heard of.
 Either way, we guarantee they’ll keep the little ones occupied — and hopefully you’ll find them interesting, too.

 The Smithsonian museums and the National Zoo are great, but you can’t take your guests there every time — especially if they’re repeat visitors.